A message from the Treasurer and Finance Minister

 It provides cost-of-living relief.
 It strengthens Medicare.
 It supports more housing.
 It backs small business.
 It invests in fuel security, infrastructure, skills and the services people rely on.
 Just as importantly, it does those things while keeping a responsible eye on the national books.

-That matters, because a Budget is not just a list of announcements.
+A Budget is not just a list of announcements.
 It is a statement of priorities.
-It tells you what a government values when it has to make choices.
+It's a choice and it tells you what a government values.
+And whether a government,ent can make the difficult decisions to get through tough times.

 I also want to acknowledge something upfront.
 Not every measure in a Budget lands the same way for every person.
 Some people will look at particular decisions and feel disappointed, frustrated or adversely affected.
 I understand that.
 People do not live in Budget papers.
 They live with rent, mortgages, school costs, health bills, fuel prices, grocery bills, business expenses and the thousand small pressures that add up over a week.